JezisVedToJeMojzis/SeedLink/README.md

 **Dependencies to run this backend are:**
 - Web server that supports PHP and MySQL.
+- MySQL database version 5.1 or later.
-- PHP version 7.4 or later
+- PHP version 7.4 or later.

 Below are discussed all the endpoints which are used to work with vxml.